 1. Classify your waste.
 Waste must be properly identified and classified so it is clear what duties apply to managing the waste.
 Most common wastes are listed in Schedule 5 of the EP Regulations.
-Based on hazard and mismanagement of risk, the majority of these have been pre-classified into three types:
+Based on hazard and mismanagement risk, the majority of these have been preclassified into three types:

-- Industrial waste, as defined above, includes household waste once it is gathered at a waste facility such as a transfer station or landfill.
-Other examples include concrete, aluminum, cement sheeting, glass, plasterboard, steel, and bricks. - Priority waste is a higher risk industrial waste.
+- Industrial waste as defined above, includes household waste once it is gathered at a waste facility (such as a transfer station or landfill).
+Other examples include aluminium, steel, glass, textiles, paper, plastic and solid food waste. - Priority waste is a higher risk industrial waste.
 It requires additional controls due to its higher level of hazard, its potential to be mismanaged, or to encourage resource recovery or efficiency.
-Examples include e-waste, shredder floc and treated timber. - Reportable priority waste is the highest risk industrial waste.
+Examples include e-waste, liquid food and beverage processing waste, some industrial wastewaters, shredder floc, treated timber. - Reportable priority waste is the highest risk industrial waste.
 It requires the highest level of controls.
 Only permissioned transporters can transport this type of waste.
-Examples include asbestos, chemicals, pesticides, herbicides, and paints.
+Examples include certain paints and resins, heavy metals such as copper and mercury, herbicides and pesticides, and other hazardous chemicals.